megzjudge/favpodcasts/README.md

 ## Deployment

 Hosted on [Cloudflare Pages](https://pages.cloudflare.com/).
-The `functions/` folder runs as edge functions on the same domain.
+The `functions/` folder runs as edge functions on the website.

 Set these environment variables Secrets in the Cloudflare dashboard: